 Dust mites can be annoyingly stubborn if the environment is ideal for their growth.
 If you need a stronger dust mite spray, this Allersearch anti-allergen dust spray is the perfect solution.
 Unlike the ADMS spray mentioned above, this ADS variant packs a whole lot more power when combating dust mites.

 This ADS spray contains tannic acid, which is the major factor of why it’s particularly effective for dust mites.
 Tannic acid works by denaturing the protein released by the mites, rendering it non-allergenic permanently.
-In short, it will put a stop to the episodes of allergic.
+In short, it will put a stop to the episodes of allergies.

 While the tannic acid may effective for dust mites issues, the ADS spray may leave a stain on white or off-white fabrics.
 You’ll want to be cautious of not staining your precious sofa or the satin-white curtain in the room.
 To be safe, use ADS only in dark-colored fabrics.